jsFile/jsFile/README.md

 ##### JsFile.Document.elementPrototype
 Type: `Object`

-It's a static property that contains the base structure for each element of parsed document
+It is a static property that contains the base structure for each element of parsed document

 ````js
 {
     "children": [],